Rutgers Formula Racing: 1991

 The 1991 competition was held at the GM Proving Grounds aka "Black Lake."

 This was the first entry for a Rutgers car into the Formula SAE competition.

 A modified Ford ECU was being used to control the engine, but it never really worked.

 The car never ran on its own power with this ECU installed.

 This car won the "Best Suspension Award" which was judged by Terry Satchell.
 Bill Mitchell's suspension software was awarded to the team.

 1992

-The 1992 Formula SAE competition was held at Ford's Research and Engineering campus in Dearborn, MI.
+The 1992 Formula SAE competition was held at Ford's Research and Engineering campus in Dearborn, Michigan.

 The 1991 car was updated with an Electromotive ECU.

 Approximately 60 hours of dyno testing was performed on this motor and numerous track sessions.